Republicans say they will launch investigations into Dr. Anthony Fauci if they manage to win back control of the House during the November midterms.

 The announcement by Jordan comes on the heels of the release of Fauci’s financial records by ally Sen. Roger Marshall (R-Kan.), which appear to indicate that Fauci and his wife have a combined net worth of around $10 million.

-Records also show that Fauci and his wife were paid tens of thousands of dollars to attend four events and ceremonies — three of them virtual — during the pandemic.
+Records also show that Fauci and his wife were to attend four events and ceremonies — three of them virtual — during the pandemic.

 The Ohio Republican argued that these revelations and recently released emails indicate that there’s a “need to investigate Fauci.”